mohitpai/journey-optimizer.en/help/using/building-journeys/condition-activity.md

    ![](assets/segment3.png)

-1. On the left side, unfold **[!UICONTROL Segments]** node.
-Drag and drop the segment you want to use for your condition.
-By default, the condition on the segment is true.
+1. On the left side, unfold **[!UICONTROL Audiences]** node.
+Drag and drop the audience you want to use for your condition.
+By default, the condition on the audience is true.

    ![](assets/segment4.png)

    >[!NOTE]
    >
-   >Note that only the individuals with the **Realized** and **Existing** segment participation statuses will be considered as members of the segment.
-For more on how to evaluate a segment, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/tutorials/evaluate-a-segment.html#interpret-segment-results){target="_blank"}.
+   >Note that only the individuals with the **Realized** and **Existing** audience participation statuses will be considered as members of the audience.
+For more on how to evaluate an audience, refer to the [Segmentation Service documentation](https://experienceleague.adobe.com/docs/experience-platform/segmentation/tutorials/evaluate-a-segment.html#interpret-segment-results){target="_blank"}.